4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/20.1-Map-an-array/README.md

 https://www.youtube.com/watch?v=hfYa4ugeyuc&t=32s

 + You only have to convert the numbers.
-There is no need to include the measurement unit (F° o C°).
+There is no need to include the measurement unit (F° or C°).